 The IEEE 802.16 mesh mode is an optional feature of the standard.
-Like the H/2 direct mode, traffic can be routed directly between subscriber stations (SSs).
+As in the H/2 direct mode, traffic can be routed directly between subscriber stations (SSs).
 The mesh mode replaces the point to multipoint (PMP) frame structure [1].
 Thus, legacy 802.16 stations are not able to communicate with such a mesh network.
 The Task Group IEEE 802.16j wants to overcome these limitations.
 It aims at specifying enhancements for a mobile multihop operation without further modifications to SSs.
 Thus, the frame structure shall be PMP compatible and the MAC management procedures, such as association or handover, shall not be modified.
 Unlike the 802.16 mesh mode, the task group aims at a tree-based deployment only.

 According to the requirements of the IEEE 802.16j task group, this paper presents two concepts to support multihop communication in 802.16 networks.
-It follows the forwarding principle decode and forward, in which a relay decodes the received data packets, processes them in the MAC layer, e.g., for ARQ operation, and forwards them on the next hop.
+Both follow the forwarding principle decode and forward, in which a relay decodes the received data packets and forwards them on the next hop.
+This paper considers layer 2 forwarding, i.e., packets are processed up to the MAC layer only.
 The concepts utilize time domain forwarding, where packets are forwarded on the same frequency channel.
-Thus, the relays have to be equipped with only one transmit and receive chain.
-Although the presented concepts are based on OFDM, they can be extended to OFDMA, which is the target PHY layer in the 802.16j task group.
-Only the control elements, for instance, the DL- and UL-MAP have to be adapted.
+Thus, the relays have to be equipped with only one transceiver.
+Although the concepts are based on OFDM, they can be extended to OFDMA, which is the target PHY layer in the 802.16j task group.
+The control elements, for instance the DL- and UL-MAP, which specify the current MAC frame realization, have to be adapted.
 The principle frame structure remains valid.

-II.
-IEEE 802.16 MAC FRAME
+IEEE Std 802.16 MAC Frame

 IEEE 802.16 supports a frame-based transmission.
 Figure 1 illustrates the frame structure of the OFDM PHY layer operating in TDD mode.
-Each frame consists of a DL subframe and an UL subframe.
-Subframes are separated by gaps, which allow stations to switch their PHY processors between transmit and receive states.
+Each frame consists of a DL sub-frame and an UL subframe.
+Subframes are separated by gaps, which overcome the round-trip delay and which allow stations to switch their PHY processors between transmit and receive states and vice versa.
 The partitioning between DL and UL may vary dynamically to efficiently handle an asymmetric traffic load.

 DL subframes start with the periodic broadcast of control information.
 This phase is composed of the DL preamble, the frame control header (FCH) and the first DL burst.
 SSs use the periodic DL preamble for synchronization and they perceive the current frame duration as the time interval between two consecutive DL preambles.
 The frame duration, which may be chosen between 2.5 and 20 ms, is fixed during normal operation.
 The FCH and the MAC management messages included in the first DL burst define the access to the DL and UL channel, respectively.
-The arrows in Figure 1 indicate the references of the DL- and UL-MAP to the corresponding DL- and UL bursts.
+These messages are composed of Information Elements (IEs).
+Each IE specifies one corresponding burst.
+The arrows in Figure 1 indicate the references of IEs within the relevant messages (FCH, DL- and UL-MAP) to the corresponding DL- and UL bursts.
 The following DL bursts are made up of MAC packet data units (PDUs) scheduled for DL transmission.